danrhodes/AutoKeywordLinker/README.md

 Before making any changes, preview exactly what will be linked:

-- **Visual Preview**: See each keyword that will be linked with surrounding context
+- **Visual Preview**: See each keyword that will be linked with the surrounding context
 - **Change Statistics**: Know how many links will be created in how many notes
 - **Safe Exploration**: Preview shows what *would* happen without modifying files
 - **Bulk Preview**: When processing all notes, see a comprehensive summary before applying